-In November 2020 Jeep announced the 2021 Wrangler Rubicon 392, the first Wrangler powered by a V8 since 1981.
+In November 2020 Jeep announced the 2021 Wrangler Rubicon 392 — the first Wrangler powered by a V8 since 1981.
 In the ‘80s Wrangler’s 5.0-liter V8 produced a mere 125 horsepower.
 Fast-forward 40 years and Wrangler Rubicon 392 gets a 6.4-liter 392-cubic-inch V8 producing 470 horsepower and 470 lb-ft of torque, paired with an 8-speed automatic transmission.
-According to Jeep, Rubicon 392 will accelerate from zero to 60 mph in 4.5 seconds and complete the quarter mile in 13 seconds.
+According to Jeep, Rubicon 392 can accelerate from zero to 60 mph in 4.5 seconds and complete the quarter mile in 13 seconds.
 Rubicon 392 is lifted one inch higher than the standard Rubicon and features 17-inch bronze wheels with a beadlock option and 33-inch off-road tires.
 Jeep’s Selec-Trac four-wheel-drive system is standard and heavy-duty front and rear Dana 44 axles with electronic locking differentials add to the impressive capability.

 2021 Jeep Grand Cherokee L